y-lohse/flexible-breakpoints/README.md

 ## Using variables

-Now usually, I maintain a couple of variables that determine my breakpoints, like so :
+Now usually, I maintain a couple of variables that determine my breakpoints, like so:

 ```
 $media-desktop: 960px;